pecollet/cypher-model-parser/README.md

 <queriesFile>   The file containing the queries
 -h, --help          Show this help message and exit.
 -j, --json          Export JSON model.
--l, --layout-engine=layout-engine
-The layout engine to use when exporting a diagram picture : [SMETANA|DOT].
-Defaults to SMETANA.
-DOT requires the presence of the graphviz module on the system.
+-l, --layout-engine=layout-engine          The layout engine to use when exporting a diagram picture : [SMETANA|DOT].
+If not specified, an attempt is made to use DOT if present.
+DOT requires the presence of the graphviz module on the system
 -o, --output-dir=OUTPUT-DIR
 The directory where the output files are written
 -V, --version       Print version information and exit.